Yousef-Albasel/Yousef-Albasel/README.md

 - 👋 Hi, I’m @Yousef-Albasel
+- 👨‍💻 I'm a Computer Science student - FCAI-CU
-- 👀 I’m interested in Developing web apps
+- 👀 I’m interested in Developing web apps, Software Engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, React , MongoDB ( MERN STACK)
-- 📫 How to reach me .. maybe you can't
+- 📫 How to reach me ..
+Albasel#4965 on discord

 <!---
 Yousef-Albasel/Yousef-Albasel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.